SamChenYu/JavaChessEngine/README.md

 The basic evaluate function is solely based on material, and nothing else.
 This is to faciliate the development of the minimax algorithm,
 then a proper evaluate function will be built.

-IN PROGRESS:
+ROADMAP:
 - GUI ✅ (10/01/24)
 - Input with FEN Notation✅ (07/01/24)
 - Basic Evaluate Function ✅ (08/01/24)

+Engine (IN PROGRESS)
-- MiniMax Algorithim (IN PROGRESS)
+- Update Possible Moves Function (IN PROGRESS)
+- MiniMax Algorithm
+- Alpha-Beta Pruning

 - Proper Evaluate Function